dhiraj7kr/Geometry-of-a-Nightingale-Song/README.md

 - Persistence diagrams and barcodes highlighting 0D (connected) and 1D (loop) features
 - A video animation that traverses a trajectory in embedding space while showing the corresponding waveform/spectrogram side-by-side

 ---

-## How to Add the Video Properly

-1. Host the video on YouTube or in the repo `results/video/` (large files in repo are discouraged).
-2. For YouTube:
-   - Replace `VIDEO_URL_HERE` in the Video Demonstration section with `https://www.youtube.com/watch?v=VIDEO_ID`.
-   - Optionally add a thumbnail link like `https://img.youtube.com/vi/VIDEO_ID/maxresdefault.jpg`.
-3. For a local file:
-   - Add the video file under `results/video/`.
-   - In GitHub README, link to the file: `[Demo video](results/video/demo.mp4)` (GitHub will render a player for some video formats).
-4. Tell me the URL and I'll update the exact embed code.

----